kristin4480/Graylog-Cluster/README.md

 # Graylog-Cluster
-Automating the process of creating a high;y available Graylog Cluster with Ansible
+Automating the process of creating a highly available Graylog Cluster with Ansible